micazev/service-geocoding-worker/README.md

 They are not included in this service, but you can use them to improve the geocoding results.
 The more details you provide, the more accurate the geocoding!

+The worker performs up to three geocoding attempts for each item:
+1. address + locality + state
+2. address + state
+3. locality + state

+Items still without coordinates are stored in a file prefixed with `reprocessar_` inside `REPROCESS_DIR` for later inspection.

 ## ▶️ Usage